0x7FFFD8A1/CSIMV-Image-Generator/README.md

 This final vector is appended to the final pixel image \
 (x, y contributes to r, g respectively)

-The straight line is interpreted as a linear gradient with options to \
+The straight line is calculated as a linear gradient with options to \
 interpret it with either the mean of the two vectors or a singular \
 midpoint formula as mentioned above.